 John M. Fowler was elected as a Director of the Company in 2005.
 Mr. Fowler, an attorney by training, has been a private investor since 1998 and currently serves as a private financial consultant and adviser.
 From 1996 to 1998, Mr. Fowler was the Chief Financial Officer, Executive Vice President and Director of Moneygram Payment Systems, Inc. He also served as an Executive Vice President of the Travelers Group, Inc. (now Citigroup, Inc.) from 1986 to 1994.
-Mr. Fowler has served as General Counsel of the U.S. Department of Transportation, as a Director of Amtrak, and as a Director of and Chairman of the Compensation Committee of Air Transport International.
+Mr. Fowler has served as General Counsel of the U.S. Department of Transportation, as a Director of Amtrak, as Chairman and Chief Executive Officer of Gulf Insurance Co., as a Director of Transatlantic Re (a reinsurance company), and as a Director of and Chairman of the Compensation Committee of Air Transport International.

-Mr. Fowler brings to the Board, among other skills and qualifications, significant management experience and knowledge in the areas of finance, accounting and executive compensation.
-His previous positions also afford him a wealth of experience in the operation and management of a public company in the financial services sector.
+Mr. Fowler brings to the Board, among other skills and qualifications, significant management experience and knowledge in the areas of finance, accounting, legal and executive compensation.
+His previous positions also afford him a wealth of experience in the operation and management of a public company in the financial services sector, as well as substantial experience in regulatory affairs and governmental relations.